 - 2 teaspoons Worcestershire sauce

-- ¼ teaspoon stevia extract
+- ¼ teaspoon stevia concentrated powder

 - 1 teaspoon blackstrap molasses optional (for brown sugar flavor)

-- 2 Tablespoons liquid smoke
+- 2 tablespoons liquid smoke

 - 1 bay leaf